skycoin/skywire-testnet/README.md

 ## Updater

-This software comes with an updater, which is located in this repo: https://github.com/skycoin/skywire-updater .
-Follow the instructions in the readme for further information.
+This software comes with an updater, which is located in this repo: https://github.com/skycoin/skywire-updater.
+Follow the instructions in the README.md for further information.
 It can be used with a CLI for now and will be usable with the manager interface.